Understanding signals

 Detect

-Clicking on the aforementioned link will reveal details and visualizations for each Detect signal.
+Clicking on the Preview link will reveal details and visualizations for each Detect signal.

 Don't see anything?

 If you can't find this part of the Dashboard, you may need to get Detect enabled for your organization.
-Please reach out to Customer Support or your account manager.
+Please reach out to Customer Support at support team at [email protected] or your account manager.

 The panels are as follows: